syncfusion-content/javascript-docs/js/WebAPI/XlsIO.md

          }

 ```
-> Using the above code example we can generate an Excel Document with imported data via template marker.
+> Using the above code example we can generate an Excel document with imported data using template marker.

 ## InputTemplate